Annihilator (band): Temporary hiatus, return and more albums (1994–2002)

 Annihilator temporarily dissolved, but Waters kept the band name going when he, along with drummer Randy Black, recorded and released 1994's King of the Kill.
 Black played the drums; Waters wrote the songs (the title track and a few others with John Bates) and played the rest of the instruments.
 This album was an improvement from Set the World on Fire, as it returned to the thrashier sound of the early albums, and also leaned towards a groove-oriented vein.
 Bassist Cam Dixon then joined the band, followed by Lou Bujdoso from Meatwagon.
 In 1996, the band released Refresh the Demon, which was, for the most part, a return to the speed and technicality of the band's earlier days.

 That was followed, in the next year, by Remains, a more industrial metal-oriented album.
 Waters is the only musician on the album (he used a drum machine); by this time, he was the sole band member.

 Inspired after seeing Slayer perform in Vancouver in the summer of 1998, Waters decided to reunite the Alice in Hell line-up to record another album.
-All members apart from Wayne Darley, who had health problems, agreed to reunite.
+All members apart from bassist Wayne Darley, who had health problems, agreed to reunite.
 Bassist Russ Bergquist joined the band in Darley's place.
 This line-up released Criteria for a Black Widow and toured successfully.
 However, Rampage was fired following the tour for his erratic and often drunken behaviour.
 Then-Overkill guitarist and former Liege Lord frontman Joe Comeau requested to replace him during the tour, while Curran Murphy replaced Davis on guitar and Randy Black rejoined on drums.

 During the early 2000s, Annihilator released the albums Carnival Diablos (2001) and Waking the Fury (2002), both very critically successful.
 After considerable success, the band's line-up once again dissolved.